etnepres/trophymanager-super-voice-report/README.md

 3. On page *trophymanager-super-voice-report/natural_readers.user.js* click Buttom [**Raw**](https://raw.githubusercontent.com/etnepres/trophymanager-super-voice-report/master/natural_readers.user.js)

 4. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) should now be opened, press install and go on test it out.

 5. Don't forget to leave me a start if you like it.
 Good luck and good gaming.

+### Firefox

+1. If you don't have already install extension capable of running userscript such has [Tampermonkey](https://addons.mozilla.org/pt-PT/firefox/addon/tampermonkey/), it may require you to restart firefox afterwards.

+2. Go to diz link of yoru choice, example: [**natural_readers.user.js**](https://github.com/etnepres/trophymanager-super-voice-report/blob/master/natural_readers.user.js)

+3. On page *trophymanager-super-voice-report/natural_readers.user.js* click Buttom [**Raw**](https://raw.githubusercontent.com/etnepres/trophymanager-super-voice-report/master/natural_readers.user.js)

+4. [Tampermonkey](https://addons.mozilla.org/pt-PT/firefox/addon/tampermonkey/) should now be opened, press install and go on test it out.

+5. Don't forget to leave me a start if you like it.
+Good luck and good gaming.